SenseNet/sn-webpages/README.md

 This components requires [sensenet Services 7.0](https://github.com/SenseNet/sensenet) to be installed in your dev environment and database.
 Please follow the steps in the link above to complete that before proceeding.

 ### Installation
 You can install the **sensenet WebPages** component in Visual Studio as a *NuGet* package.
-Please follow the steps in the the following article:
+Please follow the steps in the following article:

 - [Install WebPages from NuGet](/docs/install-webpages-from-nuget.md)